Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

 ### <a name="input_frontend_ip_configurations"></a> [frontend\_ip\_configurations](#input\_frontend\_ip\_configurations)

-Description:   An input variable that is a list of frontend ip configurations for the load balancer.
+Description:   An input variable that is a map of frontend ip configurations for the load balancer.

   - `name`: (Required) The name of the frontend IP configuration.
 Changing this forces a new resource to be created
   - `frontend_private_ip_address`: (Optional) A string parameter that is the private IP address to assign to the Load Balancer.
 The last one and first four IPs in any range are reserved and cannot be manually assigned.